sofn-xyz/mailing/README.md

 - Email templates with React components
 - MJML components that work across clients (Outlook!)
 - Preview server for quick development
+- Dev mode opens emails in your browser instead of sending
-- Test-mode for ensuring emails send and have the correct content
+- Test mode for ensuring emails send and have the correct content
 - Plays well with js frameworks like redwood.js, remix, next.js
 - Written in Typescript, inspired by Action Mailer from Ruby on Rails